saitamasahil/Pixel-Launcher-Extended/README.md

 It doesn't require internet while flashing, but it's 100+ MB in size.

 **Online installer**
 It requires internet while flashing and downloads selected files by user during installation.
-It's less in size.
+It's less than 5 MB in size.
+Depending upon your internet this variant may take more time compared to offline installer.

 ### Activating Double Tap to Sleep
 - Make sure you installed DT2S while flashing the module